spotts2010/global-stay-2/README.md

     - Create a new admin interface to manage these tags on each listing.
     - Update the "Collections" page to dynamically filter and display accommodations that match the tags associated with each collection (e.g., the "Beach Villas" collection would show all listings tagged with `beach` and `villa`).
 - **Dynamic Amenity Loading**: Refactor the amenities management in the admin section to dynamically load the list of available amenities from a central Firestore collection, rather than using a hard-coded list in the component.
 This will make the system more scalable and easier to manage.
-- **Chargeable Amenities**: A new option in the Admin section to mark specific amenities or inclusions (e.g., Mini Bar, Airport Transfer, Spa Treatments) as having an additional cost.
-On the front-end accommodation details page, these items will be displayed with a currency icon to clearly indicate to guests that charges apply.
 - **Secure Document Hosting**: Implement a secure, encrypted hosting solution for travel documents (passports, licenses).
 This feature would allow users to optionally attach their documents to bookings, speeding up the check-in and booking process.
 Security and privacy must be the top priorities.
 - **Image File Storage Backend**: Implement a file storage solution (e.g., Firebase Storage) to allow for actual file uploads in the "Photo Gallery" management section, replacing the current URL-based system.
 - **Language Translations API**: Integration with a translation service for global language support.